Seattle Sewer Baiting Program

 Keep rats out of sewer pipes

-- Keep your kitchen sink rinsed clean and use garbage disposals as little as possible.
+- Keep your kitchen sink rinsed clean.
+Use garbage disposals as little as possible.

-- Clean your drain!
+- Clean your kitchen sink drain monthly!
 Use 1 cup of baking soda followed by 1 cup of vinegar and rinse with boiling water.
 You can also use 1 cup of bleach and rinse with boiling water.

 - Never pour grease or oils down the drain.